brainandforce/Electrum.jl/CONTRIBUTING.md

 If you need to use an `SMatrix{D1,D2,T,L}` in a struct, be sure that you can define `L` as well as `D1` and `D2`.
 Otherwise, it might be a better idea to store the data internally as an `SVector{D2,SVector{D1,T}}`, and define `convert()` for it to turn it into a matrix.
-If you're working with a mutable struct, this is not an issue: see `Electrum.Crystal` for an example of this.
-(`const` declarations in `mutable struct` cannot be used: they were introduced in Julia 1.8, and we target backwards compatibility with Julia 1.6 LTS.)
+If you're working with a mutable struct, this is not an issue: see `Electrum.Crystal` for an example of this with the `transform` field. (`const` declarations in `mutable struct` cannot be used: they were introduced in Julia 1.8, and we target backwards compatibility with Julia 1.6 LTS.)

 ### Logging and printing